pohlm01/master-thesis/2_preliminaries.typ

 The internal hash function $H_2$ takes two arguments, even though hash functions generally only take a single input.
 However, there are multiple ways to circumvent this restriction, such as concatenating the two inputs into one.

-As long as the used hash function is collision-resistant, it is impossible to alter, add, or delete any information included in the Merkle Tree without changing the hash of the root node~@handbook_applied_crypto[Section~13.4.1].
+As long as the used hash function is collision-resistant, it is infeasible to alter, add, or delete any information included in the Merkle Tree without changing the hash of the root node~@handbook_applied_crypto[Section~13.4.1].
 Instead, it is possible to add information to the tree and create a consistency proof showing that only specific data was added, but nothing else has changed in the tree.
 This property can be used to build logs that are verifiably append-only~@rfc_ct.